 Language Courses Focusing on the development of functional communicative competency, students learn to use the language rather than merely learning about the language.
 Students meet with their professors two days a week and focus on communicative skills, culture, and grammar.
 One day a week, students meet with a native speaker in groups of six or fewer to enhance oral proficiency.

 Placement Exams and Enrollment Students who have previous experience studying the language must complete the placement process to ensure that they begin study at the level for which they are prepared.
 First-year students will take the placement exam at home before attending summer orientation; all other students can take the placement exam during specified times during the academic year prior to registration.

-Requirements for Certificate Students are able to take classes in World Languages and Cultures to complement any major across all the Colleges and Schools at Drake and some are required to do so (International Relations, International Business, Vocal Performance, and Secondary Education with teaching endorsement in French, Spanish and German).
+Requirements for Certificate Students are able to take classes in World Languages and Cultures to complement any major across all the Colleges and Schools at Drake and some are required to do so (International Relations, International Business, Vocal Performance, and Secondary Education with teaching endorsement in French, German, Japanese, and Spanish).
 Drake does not offer majors or minors in languages; we do, though, have an option for students who would like a “Certificate of Competence in (chosen language) Language and Culture” designated on their transcript.
-This is an option for students of all of our languages.
+This is an option for students of all of our languages except American Sign Language.

 The requirements include a minimum of 14 credit hours, including two courses at the advanced level in your language of choice and a study abroad experience.